breezeight/nicola_blog/_guides/packer_and_vagrant.markdown

 ## Main Concepts

-**Build**
+**Commands**
+are sub-commands for the packer program that perform some job.
+An example command is "build", which is invoked as packer build.
+Packer ships with a set of commands out of the box in order to define its command-line interface.

+**Builds**
-: is the core process of Packer.
-During this process Packer reads the configuration from a Template use one or more Builder to create machine, use a provisioner to configure the machine and eventually produce one or more Artifact.
+Build is the core process of Packer.
+During this process Packer reads the configuration from a Template, use one or more Builder to create machine and use a provisioner to configure the machine and eventually produce one or more Artifact.
+Each build is a single task that eventually produces an image for a single platform.
+Multiple builds run in parallel.

 **Artifact**
-: are the results of a single build, and are usually a set of IDs or files to represent a machine image.
+are the results of a single build, and are usually a set of IDs or files to represent a machine image.
 Every builder produces a single artifact.
 As an example, in the case of the Amazon EC2 builder, the artifact is a set of AMI IDs (one per region).
 For the VMware builder, the artifact is a directory of files comprising the created virtual machine.

 **Provisioners**
-: are components of Packer that install and configure software within a running machine (shell scripts, Chef, Puppet, etc.)
+are components of Packer that install and configure software within a running machine (shell scripts, Chef, Puppet, etc.),  prior to that machine being turned into a static image.

 **Builders**
-: are components of Packer that are able to create a machine image for a single platform (ex: AWS builder create an AMI creating a new EC2 instance or creating a new one).
+are components of Packer that are able to create a machine image for a single platform (ex: AWS builder create an AMI creating a new EC2 instance or creating a new one).
+Builders read in some configuration and use that to run and generate a machine image.
+A builder is invoked as part of a build in order to create the actual resulting images.
+Example builders include VirtualBox, VMware, and Amazon EC2.

 **Templates**
-: are JSON files which define one or more builds by configuring the various components of Packer.
+are JSON or [HCL](https://www.packer.io/docs/templates/hcl_templates) files which define one or more builds by configuring the various components of Packer.
 [Documentation](http://www.packer.io/docs/templates/introduction.html)

+**Data Sources**
+are components of Packer that fetch data from outside Packer and make it available to use within the template.
+Example of data sources include Amazon AMI, and Amazon Secrets Manager.

 **Post-processors**
-: are components of Packer that take the result of a builder or another post-processor and process that to create a new artifact.
+are components of Packer that take the result of a builder or another post-processor and process that to create a new artifact.

 Ref: [Packer terminology documentation](http://www.packer.io/docs/basics/terminology.html)

-## Packer Command Line
+## Packer Commands (CLI)

 All interaction with Packer is done via the `packer` tool.
 [Documentation](http://www.packer.io/docs/command-line/introduction.html)